History of New England: Education

 Harvard College was founded by the colonial legislature in 1636 and named in honor of benefactor John Harvard.
 Most of the funding came from the colony, but the college began to collect an endowment.
 Harvard was founded to train young men for the ministry, and it won general support from the Puritan colonies.
 Yale College was founded in 1701 and was relocated to New Haven in 1716.
 The conservative Puritan ministers of Connecticut had grown dissatisfied with the more liberal theology of Harvard and wanted their own school to train orthodox ministers.
-Dartmouth College was chartered in 1769 and grew out of a school for Indians; it was moved to Hanover, New Hampshire, in 1770.
+Dartmouth College was chartered in 1769 and grew out of a school for Indians; it was moved to Hanover, New Hampshire in 1770.
 Brown University was founded by Baptists in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
 It was the first college in America to admit students from any denominational background.

-1764-1900
+1764–1900

 American Revolution

 New England was the center of revolutionary activity in the decade before 1775.
 On June 9, 1772, Rhode Island residents banded together and burned HMS Gaspee in response to that ship's harassment of merchant shipping—and smuggling—in Narragansett Bay.

 Massachusetts politicians Samuel Adams, John Adams, and John Hancock rose as leaders in the growing resentment toward English rule.
 New Englanders were very proud of their political freedoms and local democracy, which they felt was increasingly threatened by the English government.
 The main grievance was taxation, which colonists argued could only be imposed by their own legislatures and not by the Parliament in London.
 Their political cry was "no taxation without representation."

-A ship was planning to land tea in Boston on December 16, 1773, and Patriots associated with the Sons of Liberty raided the ship and dumped all the tea into the harbor.
-This Boston Tea Party outraged British officials, and the King and Parliament decided to punish Massachusetts, passing the Intolerable Acts in 1774.
+A ship was planning to land tea in Boston on December 16, 1773, and Patriots associated with the Sons of Liberty raided it and dumped all the tea into the harbor.
+This Boston Tea Party outraged British officials, and the King and Parliament decided to punish Massachusetts by passing the Intolerable Acts in 1774.
 This closed the port of Boston, the economic lifeblood of the Massachusetts Bay Colony, and it ended self-government, putting the people under military rule.

-The Patriots set up a shadow government which the British Army attacked on April 18, 1775, at Concord, Massachusetts.
-British troops were forced back to Boston by the local militias on the 19th in the Battles of Lexington and Concord where the famous "shot heard 'round the world" was fired.
+The Patriots established several hidden caches of gunpowder which the British attempted to seize on April 18, 1775 at Concord, Massachusetts.
+British troops were forced back to Boston by local minutemen on the 19th in the Battles of Lexington and Concord where the famous "shot heard 'round the world" was fired.
 The British army controlled only the city of Boston, and it was quickly brought under siege.
 The Continental Congress took control of the war, sending General George Washington to take charge.
 He forced the British to evacuate in March 1776.
-After that, the main warfare moved south, but the British made repeated raids along the coast, seizing Newport, Rhode Island, and parts of Maine for a while.
+After that, the main warfare moved south, but the British made repeated raids along the coast, seizing Newport, Rhode Island and parts of Maine for a while.